ThinkDataEd/student/docs/unit2/lesson1.md

 16. In your IDS Journal, write a paragraph explaining what the typical person in the class in #5 is like.
 Remember to use the data to justify your explanation.

 17. For fun: Think about a person who you believe you know really well.
 Which color do you predict is that person's predominant color?
-Ask that person to describe himself/herself to you.
-Does your color prediction match how that person describes himself/herself?
+Ask that person to describe themself to you.
+Does your color prediction match how that person describes themself?

 18. You will now record your own data by completing the *Personality Color* campaign on the [IDS UCLA App](../download/app.md) or via web browser at [https://tools.idsucla.org](https://tools.idsucla.org "https://tools.idsucla.org").